Counseling Across the Cultural Divide: A Clemmont E. Vontress Reader

 The Search for a Universal Culture: Vontress’ Vision of Cross-Cultural Counseling Lawrence Epp

-2. Racial and Ethnic Barriers in Counseling Clemmont Vontress
+2. Racial and Ethnic Barriers in Counseling Clemmont E. Vontress

-3. Counseling Middle-Aged and Aging Cultural Minorities Clemmont Vontress
+3. Counseling Middle-Aged and Aging Cultural Minorities Clemmont E. Vontress

-4. Social Class Influences on Counseling Clemmont Vontress
+4. Social Class Influences on Counseling Clemmont E. Vontress

-5. Cross-Cultural Counseling in the 21st Century Clemmont Vontress
+5. Cross-Cultural Counseling in the 21st Century Clemmont E. Vontress

 PART B: Counseling African Americans

-Counseling African Americans: Clemmont Vontress' Pioneering Thoughts on a Black Psychology Courtland C. Lee
+Counseling African Americans: Clemmont Vontress's pioneering thoughts on a Black sychology Courtland C. Lee

-7. Historical Hostility in the African American Client: Implications for Counseling by Clemmont Vontress and Lawrence Epp
+7. Historical Hostility in the African American Client: Implications for counseling Clemmont E. Vontress & Lawrence Epp

-8. The Breakdown of Authority: Implications for Counseling Young African American Males by Clemmont Vontress
+8. The Breakdown of Authority: Implications for counseling young African American males Clemmont E. Vontress

-9. Cultural Dysthymia: An Unrecognized Disorder among African Americans?
-Clemmont Vontress, Charles Woodland and Lawrence Epp
+9. Cultural Dysthymia: An unrecognized disorder among African Americans?
+Clemmont E. Vontress, Charles Woodland & Lawrence Epp

 PART C: Existentialism and Cross-Cultural Counseling

-Existential Counseling: The Heart of Clemmont Vontress’ Thought Lawrence Epp
+Existential Counseling: The Heart of Clemmont Vontress’s thought Lawrence Epp

-10. Existential Anxiety: Implications for Counseling Clemmont Vontress
+10. Existential Anxiety: Implications for counseling Clemmont E. Vontress

-11. An Existential Approach to Cross-Cultural Counseling Clemmont Vontress
+11. An Existential Approach to Cross-cultural Counseling Clemmont E. Vontress

-12. On Becoming an Existential Cross-Cultural Counselor Clemmont Vontress
+12. On Becoming an Existential Cross-cultural Counselor Clemmont E. Vontress

 Part D: Traditional Healers and Healing